Global Marketing BSc (Hons)Study level: Undergraduate

 - Work well independently, taking responsibility for your own actions, whilst engaging constructively in teamwork.

 Upon successful completion of the course, your CV should appeal to employers, thanks to our focus on practical skills and commercial acumen.
-You’ll understand the role of marketing in diverse organisations; you’ll be equipped to contribute to the work of global brands; and you’ll have a strong grasp of the importance of ethical behaviour in globalised marketing practice.
+You’ll understand the role of marketing in diverse organisations, be equipped to contribute to the work of global brands and have a strong grasp of the importance of ethical behaviour in globalised marketing practice.

 Where our graduates work